seanfisk/personal-chef-repo/config/macosx/unautomated.md

 This file lists parts of Mac OS X setup that are not automated.
 Typically, this is due to technical or practical reasons.

+* Dotfiles installation

+  This used to be automated, but since moving to Waf, it is probably a good idea to set up pyenv with a virtualenv to do it correctly.
+While this could be automated, there isn't a large benefit in doing it right now since I only have one machine.

 * aText

   This is licensed software that is installed using Homebrew Cask.
 I purchased it from the Mac App Store (MAS).
 However, as stated in [aText Support](http://www.trankynam.com/atext/support.html), the non-MAS version generally works better.
 You'll have to follow the process to migrate your MAS license to get the non-MAS version working.